-• Corporate Governance Report Auditor's opinion Presentation of the Board of Directors Presentation of management planning are integrated into the company's regular management structure.
-In more extreme Board of Directors situations, the Group's crisis management team (CCT, Coor Crisis Team) is convened.
-The CCT is Audit Committee organised as a Group crisis management team and national crisis management teams.
-The countries have active CCT teams with Executive Management Team continuous coordinating meetings which, among ther tasks, ensure that procedures are in place ESG Board 1) and are well understood.
-In 2024, the CCT was activated only once, in Denmark, in response to concerns that Coor employees were being CFO Forum Environmental Management Team HR Management Team Compliance Forum exposed to levels of lead that could have harmful effects over time.
-As soon as the situation was Country-level management teams identified, the delivery was put on hold and the employees were examined.
-It was later estab- Group functions, Business Units and Contracts lished that no harmful levels had been detected in any of the employees.
-Additional precautions 1) ESG Board: have been taken in this delivery and in similar ESG BOARD • Chairman of the Board: CFO, Group • Convener: Head of Sustainability, Group operations to enhance the safety and security of Converier: Head of Sustainability, Group Heads of Sustainability, country level (Sweden, Norway, Denmark and Finland) HR Director.
-Group our employees.
-In Kuleccold, Udop Procurement Manager, Group Chief Legal Coursel, Group Communications Director, Group
+Coor's continuity management and continuity planning are integrated into the company's regular management structure.
+In more extreme situations, the Group's crisis management team (CCT, Coor Crisis Team) is convened.
+The CCT is organised as a Group crisis management team and national crisis management teams.

+The countries have active CCT teams with continuous coordinating meetings which, among other tasks, ensure that procedures are in place and are well understood.
+In 2024, the CCT was activated only once, in Denmark, in response to concerns that Coor employees were being exposed to levels of lead that could have harmful effects over time.
+As soon as the situation was identified, the delivery was put on hold and the employees were examined.
+It was later established that no harmful levels had been detected in any of the employees.
+Additional precautions have been taken in this delivery and in similar operations to enhance the safety and security of our employees.